Night at the Nats

 The event begins with members gathering at a conference room at Nationals Park for an inspirational talk by one or more members of the Nats organization or other influential sports figures, followed by a short trip to the stands to witness the Nats take on that night's opponent in a baseball game!

 - 2019: Those attending the event listened to a talk from legendary major league baseball manager and executive Jack McKeon, who spoke about the importance of his faith and attending daily Mass.
 He attributes much of his success, and those of his teams, to the intercession of St. Therese de Lisieux.
 Keeping the winning streak alive at the annual event, the Nats defeated the Colorado Rockies with an offensive outburst, including Trea Turner hitting for the cycle.
+The Nats would finish the season strong and go on to win their first World Series!

 - 2018: Nats relief pitcher Ryan Madson described his journey of conversion to Catholicism in conjunction with his professional comeback to baseball after a serious elbow injury.
 Also, Ted Towne, Nats Vice President of Finance and Assistant General Manager, described how his activities as a parishioner at St. Bernadette in Silver Spring brings him joy amidst the demands of his work and travel schedule.
 The Nats prevailed over the Tampa Bay Rays, with Nats ace "Mad Max" Scherzer getting the win while pitching a rare "immaculate inning."